Bixkitts/dhcp-mac-hunter/README.md

 # How To Use
-Write the addresses of the DHCP servers into "servers.conf" separated by a newline each.
+Write the addresses of the DHCP servers into a file called "servers.conf" in the same directory as the executable separated by a newline each.
 The source folder is not needed to run.
 Launch the executable as an administrator of the DHCP server.